ccfeiker/H2O/README.md

 # Giude

 The H2O experiment is based on the modification of llama.cpp, and the branch is main.
-If you want to use the branch of llama.cpp, please switch to the master branch.The following will introduce the usage method of H2O.
+If you want to use the default branch of llama.cpp, please switch to the "master" branch.The following will introduce the usage method of H2O.
 For the specific implementation and design, please refer to the paper.

 # Collection of heterogeneous device information